When marketing your B2B SaaS product, more often than not companies call their solution a platform. Here's what to consider as potential downsides.

 Add some details that show you’re aware of their situation, interests, and needs can help lead to a great conversation.
 Use this guide to personalization from Instapage for ideas on gathering more insights on your prospects.

-Be conscious of your tone of voice
+DO: Be conscious of your tone of voice

 - Speed: Reduce your speed; speaking too quickly makes you sound insecure.